athan37/single-point-tracker/README.md

 > python opencv_tracing.py --tracker mosse --test 3 --log True

+## Tracking on webcam with dlib
+Run the file dlib_match.py with your webcam on and select a region of interest

+## Tracking on webcam with openCV template matching

+Run the file opencv_match.py with your webcam on and select a region of interest

 ## Try out the tracker build up on dlib
 It's in the file dlib_enhanced.py, which can be run in the same way as other tracker, but no need to pass the `--tracker` argument
 > python dlib_enhanced.py --test 3 --log True